Welcome to The Good Zoo

 Indoor exhibits include the hands-on Discovery Lab, where you’ll observe small animals including rare reptiles and amphibians and tamarin monkeys.

-The Benedum Theater features a variety of programs about nature and the universe as well as exciting holiday laser shows during the Festival of Lights.
+The Benedum Theater features a variety of programs about nature and the universe.

 The zoo also houses West Virginia’s largest 0-gauge model train display.